By Justin Walker

 This week is also National FFA Week.
 It’s a week that the organization recognizes achievements in youth development and agricultural awareness.

-Texas FFA had more than 128,000 members in 2018.
-It’s the largest state membership, reaching students in urban, suburban and rural areas.
+Texas FFA has the largest state membership, reaching students in urban, suburban and rural areas.
 Each of those students are exposed to career and technical education.

 For everyone, the future is a little bit different.
 Some will go to college.
 Others will go to a trade school.
 Still others will step into a family business.
 Regardless of the career, skilled labor is needed.
 And with these organizations helping develop our youth, I think our future is bright indeed.